wangchao0708/DNA/README.md

 Use `Evaluate_Accuracy.py` in test mode to compute attribution accuracy from the CSV files produced by the DNA family scripts.

-The default `TEST_CONFIGS` entries already use the same CSV names listed above.
 Before running test mode, fill in each entry with the finalized parameters for that family:

 | Parameter | Meaning | Reference value |
 | --- | --- | --- |